hubotio/evolution/_drafts/programatically-configured-bots.md

 # like robot name
 robot.adapter.once 'connected', ->

-  # require external hubot scripts
+  # require external hubot script packages
-  robot.loadScriptPackage require('hubot-help')
+  robot.loadPackage 'hubot-help'
-  robot.loadScriptPackage require('hubot-shipit')
+  robot.loadPackage 'hubot-shipit'

   # load scripts from a local scripts directory
   # NOTE you need to either specify NODE_PATH=. or Path.resolve a local directory for this to work